 Interpretation 1 does not allow enabling Tx antenna selection for TDD-FDD UL CA where either of duplex-mode does not support this feature.
 This interpretation is does not make sense and hence we should consider correcting the RAN2 and/or RAN1 specification(s).

 Then, it looks that Interpretation 2 is appropriate the UE behaviour.
 However, this will cause an excessive scheduler restriction as shown in Figure 1.
 As long as the eNB indicates UE antenna port 0, UE carrier aggregation is active.
-Once UE antenna port 1 is indicated, the UL carrier not supporting antenna selection is not availabe due to the restriction in the light blue part in section 2, and hence the benefit of UL CA is lost.
-Furthermore for TDD-FDD CA, FDD (i.e. not support antenna selection) is used as PCell, and hence PUCCH transmission will be blocked by Tx antenna selection.
+Once UE antenna port 1 is indicated, the UL carrier not supporting antenna selection is not available due to the restriction in the light blue part in section 2, and hence the benefit of UL CA is lost.
 This is not a desirable behaviour.